AndydeCleyre/bottombar/README.md

 ## Installation

-I haven't been able to submit it to Pling, because I can't create an account there.
-My email address domain (`gmail.com`) is blocked by them due to spam.

-So instead of using Plasma's Get New Stuff feature:

 ```console
 $ git clone https://github.com/AndydeCleyre/bottombar
 $ mkdir -p ~/.local/share/kwin/tabbox
 $ cp -r bottombar/bottombar ~/.local/share/kwin/tabbox/
 ```

+I would like to have it available via Plasma's Get New Stuff feature, but haven't been able to create a Pling account, as `gmail.com` email addresses are apparently blocked due to spam.

 ## Preview